dapr/proposals/20240517-R-http-metrics-path-matching.md

 ## Overview

-This is a design proposal to implement a new opt-in API for path normalization within Dapr HTTP metrics.
-By enabling path normalization users can define paths that will be normalized without being at risk of unbounded path cardinality and other issues that motivate the introduction of the low cardinality mode in Dapr.
+This is a design proposal to implement a new opt-in API for path matching within Dapr HTTP metrics.
+By enabling path matching users can define paths that will be matched and replaced without being at risk of unbounded path cardinality and other issues that motivate the introduction of the low cardinality mode in Dapr.
 This will enable users to have more meaningful and manageable metrics in a controlled way.

 ## Background